 An introductory course that will concentrate on the origin, life and fate of the stars, star clusters, galaxies, and cosmology.
 An appropriate laboratory program will include lab experiments, telescope observations, field trips, and Internet research.
 This is a course for non-science majors who need natural science credit or anyone interested in the study of the universe.
 (3 lecture and 3 lab hours per week) [CB40.0201.5203]

 Biology

 Dwight Rhodes, Department Chairperson Jerrod Butcher, John Matula, Tommy Dan Morgan

-BIOL1308

-Contemporary Biology I (3 credits)
+BIOL1308 Biology for Non-Science Majors I (3 credits)